Oatchi: Character design

 An image that demonstrates the visual differences between Oatchi (right) and Moss (left).
 Compared to Oatchi, Moss is significantly larger and has a dark green coat of fur.
 Additionally, Oatchi has a dandelion seedhead at the end of his tail whereas Moss has a leaf instead.

-Oatchi is a "Space Dog", a bipedal alien species that has the appearance of a dog.
-He has a yellow coat of fur, a tail with a white ball at the end that resembles a dandelion's seedhead, and lacks a visible nose.
+Oatchi is a "Space Dog", a bipedal alien species that resembles the appearance of a dog.
+He has a yellow coat of fur, a tail with a white furry ball at the end that resembles a dandelion's seedhead, and lacks a visible nose.
 The character is also commonly depicted with a red collar.
 (Note: Though his collar colour can change depending on the spacesuit colour the player picks.)
 His appearance varies slightly in comparison to another Space Dog that appears in Pikmin 4: Moss, a larger green dog-like creature with a leaf growing on its tail who lives on the Pikmin planet and is capable of using the same abilities as Oatchi.
 In the game's story, Moss acts as an opponent to the player and Oatchi, who kidnaps castaways along with the protagonist Captain Olimar.
 Oatchi is a type of Space Dog known as a Rescue Pup, a breed raised on the planet Giya.
 Giya is home to the Shepherd family, a generational line of Rescue Corps captains who have raised Oatchi's breeds for generations.